beartype/pytest-beartype/README.md

 This option applies beartype decoration to:
 - **Test functions**: All collected test functions will have their parameters and return types validated
-- **Fixtures**: All fixtures will have their parameters and return types validated at runtime
+- **Fixtures**: All fixtures will be validated according to beartype, and tests requesting fixtures with invalid types will fail.

-#### How it works

-When `--beartype-check-tests` is enabled:

-1. **Test functions**: During test collection, beartype decorators are applied to all test functions
-2. **Fixtures**: During fixture setup, beartype decorators are applied to fixture functions.
-If a beartype violation occurs in a fixture, the test will fail (not error) with a clear error message indicating which fixture caused the violation

 #### Configuration